ChunMinChang/blog/_posts/2020-04-15-the-effect-of-practicing-what-you-already-know.md

 Every programmer knows it's better to write tests but not everyone allocates time to do that.

-The experience I learned from this rewriting project makes me believe that the test cases are the founding blocks to refacotring.
+The experience I learned from this oxidizing project makes me believe that the test cases are the founding blocks to code refacotring.

 `cargo test` run tests in parallel by default.
 As a result, some data-racing issues could be naturally detected.